Medicare

 Special Enrollment Period

-If you missed the Initial Enrollment Period and the General Enrollment Period, you may qualify for coverage during a Special Enrollment Period when certain life events occur.
+If you missed the Initial Enrollment Period and the General Enrollment Period, you may qualify for coverage during a Special Enrollment Period under certain circumstances.
+Contact Medicare to determine if you are eligible.

 Ways to Enroll